shan-emacs/emacs-packages-mirrors/melpa/trashed-readme.txt

 Viewing/editing system trash can -- open, view, restore or permanently delete trashed files or directories in trash can with Dired-like look and feel.
-See the website below for details.
+See below for details.
 <https://github.com/shingo256/trashed>